ZertoPublic/Z4K/docs/NetworkConnectivity.md

 #### Solution

-Use the following procedure to verify the ZKM-PX installation parameters.
+Use the following procedure to verify the ZKM-PX installation parameters, after successfully installing ZKM and **before** installing ZKM-PX on a new cluster.

 1. Validate connectivity to the provided external IP.